citihub/probr/examples/terraform/azure/cloudshell/aks/README.md

 Azure Terraform

 This Terraform code will run in Azure CLI bash in Cloudshell.
+This Terraform build is the create a cloudshell version of the AKS for development purposes.

 - To install Azure CLI Cloudshell, please follow the directions here https://docs.microsoft.com/en-us/cli/azure/install-azure-cli

 - Please navigate your storage account where a fileshare has been created for your.